dinhanhthi/notes/posts/api/2022-05-02-google-vertex-ai.md

 ## Notebooks (Workbench)

-::: info
+::: tip
-{% icon "idea" %} If you are going to create images with `docker` inside the virtual machine, ==you should choose **more** boot disk space== (default = 100GB but you should choose more than that).
+If you are going to create images with `docker` inside the virtual machine, ==you should choose **more** boot disk space== (default = 100GB but you should choose more than that).
 In case you wanna change the size of disk, you can go to [Compute Engine / Disks](https://console.cloud.google.com/compute/disks){% ref "https://cloud.google.com/compute/docs/disks/resize-persistent-disk#resize_the_disk" %}.
 :::

 ::: danger
-{% icon "danger" %} Remember to shutdown the notebook if you don't use it!!
+Remember to shutdown the notebook if you don't use it!!
 :::

 ### Workbench notebook vs Colab